 Company formation in brief

-Bahamas is a classical offshore destination.
+Bahamas is an offshore jurisdiction with a recognised concept of a tax exempt company (and/or offshore company, International Business Company, trust, foundation etc.) registration.
 All offshore companies incorporated there are registered in the form of International Business Companies (IBC), which by their organizational and legal status are closed limited liability companies.

 An offshore company registered in the Bahamas is not allowed to conduct business with residents of the Bahamas and invest in property of any kind located on the islands, except for the maintenance of its registered office.
 An offshore company is also not allowed to engage in banking, trust, insurance or reinsurance and provide its registered office address for the needs of other companies.
 In fact, such an offshore company is only allowed to operate outside the Bahamas.